Week 2. Computer Aided Design

 Ratio: 2.73:1

-The 2.73:1 reduction means the manipulator joint rotates at roughly one-third of the motor's speed, with 2.73 times more torque available for lifting and holding the arm's payload.
-This ratio was chosen as a balance between speed (enough to move the arm quickly) and torque (enough to lift without stalling the motor).
+The 2.73:1 reduction means the manipulator joint rotates at roughly one-third of the motor's speed, with 2.73 times more torque available.
+I chose this ratio as a balance between speed and torque for my specific arm design.

 Design Files — Download STL